Kou-qr/UrdfViwer/README.md

 # UrdfViwer
-show the urdf with meshes in rviz
+show the urdf with meshes in rviz only on noetic

 ## Use catkin build
 ```bash